 - Exercise guide hard to read.
 The included exercise guide has several effective workouts to try, but unfortunately the font-type is quite small.
 It can be hard to read, especially in low lighting.

-The resistance band set from Fitness Insanity provides a range of resistance from ten pounds up to fifty pounds.
+This resistance band set provides a range of resistance from ten pounds up to fifty pounds.
 When stacked together these equal 150 pounds of resistance.
 With the summation of all the bands so high and the extra versatility from the included ankle straps, handles, and door anchor, the range of exercises possible with this set is quite extensive.

 - Two-level variety packs.
 One thing that is relatively unique about this brand of resistance bands is that they can be purchased in variety-packs that include multiple iterations of the two different resistance levels.
 Some exercises require two resistance bands of the same level in order to have a balanced workout.